 1Sign Up by entering your email address, password, and credit card information to embark on your 14-day free trial.

-2Add a Phone Number by choosing between a “Local Number” and “Toll-Free Number“.
-For this example we are going to use a Local Number, so we click on that link and it will display a Country drop down and Area Code text box.
+2Add a phone number by choosing between a “Local Number” and “Toll-Free Number“.
+For this example, we are going to use a Local Number, we click on that link and it will display a Country drop down and Area Code text box.
 We will use United States as the country and 704 as the area code.

 The Destination Number is typically your main business number, or the number you want your newly acquired tracking number to forward the call to when connected.